imec-int/fhir-itb/fhir-test-services/README.md

 # Introduction

-This project implements the supporting test services for the FHIR conformance testing.
+andThis project implements the supporting test services for the FHIR conformance testing.
 Currently, this provides an implementation of a GITB messaging and validation services.

 The pseudonymization service can be found in the `be.smals.vas.integration.helper` package under `fhir-pseudo-service` module .
 For more information, please refer to the project's README.

 Within the spring boot application's `fhir-pseudo-service`, its packages under `eu.europa.ec.fhir`: